DansonSolutions/Career/DataScience/Tasks.md

 1. Write .sql query to find average of grades for each userid in mdl_quiz_grades table (Use mdl_quiz_grades and mdl_user table).
 Output must have 3 column Average grade, Firstname, userid).
 Save this query output into .csv file.
 2. Use the above .csv file and load it into Tableau software
 3. Create a dashboard using Tableau with simple firstname VS avg_grade bar plot and set it descending order (Use .csv file from Q1)
+4. Further analyze the dataset and show some visual representation of your findings.

-#### Create a report with screen short of you .SQL script and output with small explanation.
+#### Create a report with screenshot of SQL script and output with small explanation.
-#### Upload report as well as .SQL file on github
+#### Upload report as well as .SQL file on github.

 #### Note - You can use any software or terminal to run all queries (MySQL workbench preferred)